Choose another writer in this calendar:

 "Köyhä on työläispojan runotar:

 Olavi Siipainen was born in Kuopio.
 His father, Otto Siippainen, was a painter, who died when Olavi was four years old.
 Anna Kustaava Happonen, Olavi's mother, supported her children by working at a matchstick factory factory and as a cleaning woman.
 The family of seven lived a one-bedroom apartment with a kitchen.
 After studies at an elementary school and lyceum, where he spent only one miserable year, Siippainen worked in odd jobs, among others as an errand boy, printer, mailman, cabinet maker, and stock clerk.
+During the periods of unemployment, he devoured books – Siippainen tells in his autobiographical article in Uuno Kailaasta Aila Meriluotoon (1947) that everyone in the family were readers.

 While still at school, Siippainen began to write poems.
 Inspired by such novels as Knut Hamsun's The Hunger, Jack London's Martin Eden and Toivo Pekkanen's Tehtaan varjossa, Siippainen dreamed of becoming a writer and devoured in the evenings books which he borrowed from the city library.
 In 1935-36 he studied at the Workers' Academy in Kauniainen – later Siippainen recalled this period as the most beautiful in his life.
 His older sister helped him financially, and he could read and write as much as he wanted.
 He returned to Kuopio, and after serving in the army, he worked at a carpenter's shop.